Getting started as an investor can be challenging. With a solid “investor education” however, you could be rolling in the greenbacks in no time.

 What Are the Benefits of a Self Directed IRA?

-In addition to the obvious tax advantages of investing in individual retirement accounts and being afforded the same federal protection from bankruptcy, the benefits of a Self Directed IRA are that you can truly diversify your portfolio and invest in markets including real estate, hard money lending, precious metals, life settlements and even a business.
+In addition to the obvious tax advantages of investing in individual retirement accounts and being afforded the same federal protection from bankruptcy, the benefits of a Self Directed IRA are that you can truly diversify your portfolio and invest in markets including real estate, private lending, precious metals, life settlements and even a business.

 How Much Money Can You Put in a Self Directed IRA?